One unit of credit equals four semester hours.

 MTH 199 Mathematical Software Tools

 An introduction to the software tools used in the mathematics curriculum.
-Problem- solving and investigation techniques appropriate for the software and equipment are covered.
+Problem-solving and investigation techniques appropriate for the software and equipment are covered.
 Special emphasis is placed on what is used in the calculus and pre-calculus curriculum.
 The software and equipment include computer algebra systems, spreadsheets, geometry programs, graphing calculators and equipment, and the Internet.
 Prerequisite: MTH 152 or equivalent.
-Fall Term.
+Fall Term in odd-numbered years.

 MTH 251 Calculus III